Jardo72/python-graph-alg-lib/README.md

 - library code depends only on the Python Standard Library; it does not depend on any other module
 - unit tests depend on PyTest 5.4.3
 - optionally PyTest Coverage 2.10.0 if you want to measre the code coverage
+- optionally PyTest HTML plugin if you want to generate test reports in HTML format

 ### Library Code
-The library code is divided to four modules:
+The library code is divided to five modules:
-- `graphlib.grap` module provides two graph implementation (adjacency matrix, adjacency set), plus an abstract base class prescribing the public API of any graph implementation.
+- `graphlib.graph` module provides two graph implementations (adjacency matrix, adjacency set), plus an abstract base class prescribing the public API of any graph implementation.
-- `graphlib.algorithms`
+- `graphlib.algorithms` provides implementations of various graph algorithms like topological sort, shortest path search, minimum spanning tree search etc.
 - `graphlib.util` module provides functionalities that support the implementation of the algorithms, for instance a priority queue.
 - `graphlib.dump` module provides dump-functions that can pretty-print various structures like graph, result of shortest path search, minimum spanning tree etc. These functions can write their output to a file, to stdout, or to an instance of io.StringIO.
+- `graphlib.jsondef` module provides functions that can build a graph accorging to a JSON definition.

 ### Test Code